| |

 • 2 large Dried mild chilis, like New Mexico chilis or Guajillo chilis

-• 3 cloves garlic, or 1 1/2 tsp garlic powder
+• 3 cloves Garlic, minced Or 1.5 tsp garlic powder

-• 1/2 Large Onion (chop the other half to cook with your meat or veggies in the chili)
+• 1/2 Large Onion Chop the other half to cook with your meat or veggies in the chili.

 • 2 tsp Ground cumin